-My career is based around building systems that solve real problems.
-Each project is a bit different.
-Understanding the problem at hand, as well as the solutions software can provide, makes these systems a valuable contribution to society.
+I build my career around creating computer systems to solve problems.
+Most people would agree that each project is unique.
+Understanding the problem at hand, as well as the solutions software provides makes these systems a valuable to society at large.

 PosAm

-Everything starts with the first internship I took at PosAm, where I attended their Full-stack Academy program and received an offer after it finished.
-I got accustomed to working within a team, and quickly started taking responsibility for more complex problems and solutions.
+My professional journey began with my first internship at PosAm, where I attended their Full-stack Academy program, receiving an offer after it finished.
+After getting used to collaborative work, I quickly started taking responsibility for more complex problems and solutions.

 DCOM: eGovernment

 After my initial automated testing project with Robot Framework, I worked as a developer within DCOM.
-The project provides eGovernment services for municipalities and their citizens, supporting anti-bureaucracy laws, improving efficiency by saving costs, and the time of filling out paperwork.
-Here I worked with frontend and backend components, getting to know what are large codebases, and familiarizing myself with the problems in engineering distributed software systems.
+The project provides eGovernment services for municipalities and their citizens, supporting anti-bureaucracy laws, improving efficiency by saving costs, and reducing paperwork.
+Here, I worked with frontend and backend components, got introduced to large codebases, and familiarized myself with the problems in engineering distributed software systems.

 Servio: Authentication

-Next I co-created a multi-tenant authentication component for Servio, a modular service management platform for effective management of company resources.
-Here we used OAuth to handle 3rd-party identity providers with our system, making it possible for customers to integrate their own users into the management platform effortlessly.
+Next, I co-created a multi-tenant authentication component for Servio, a modular platform designed for service management, which helps effectively manage company resources.
+Here, we used OAuth to handle 3rd-party identity providers with our system, empowering customers to effortlessly integrate their own users into the service management platform.

 Enterprise Systems